 I may still be ending my posts a little abruptly, so apologies for that.
 I certainly didn’t leave the impression that I would be doing another post on this topic so soon, to be honest, when I finished the post yesterday, I hadn’t thought I would.
 But here we are, another day, another pile of nonsense.

-This self improving cycle eventually led me to being introduced to the lovely people who happened to be putting together and starting a new rooftop bar the Star Casino in Sydney.
+This self-improving cycle eventually led me to be introduced to the lovely people who happened to be putting together and starting a new rooftop bar at The Star Casino in Sydney.
 After a few meetings and some liaisons with my agent and manager, I became the resident magician for the Sky Terrace.

 This was very much the way of things until I decided to return to the UK in 2015 and to shift my career from big fish in a small pond to one in a bigger pond.
 I know, I had a massive head at this stage and was a little big for my britches to say the least.
 This is the problem with beginning to believe your own hype.

 Upon arriving in the UK, I tried to rely on that same character I had created over the years while living and performing in Sydney.
 The problem was, London’s sense of humour was so different.
 There were similarities, of course, but for the most part, the same old “shtick” wasn’t going to cut it.

 I wouldn’t realise this the hard way, until after a year of bar service, two years of office work, and another year of working in a pub.
 As I got back into magic full time, I was still clinging to my old character; change is difficult after all.
 It was my mentors who finally helped me “see the light” and begin looking to do something new.